datasciencedatathon/COVID-19/README.md

 - Register <a href="https://docs.google.com/forms/d/e/1FAIpQLSefB4qKEO6NkoqK--p3shr2PymNue3IfpLIR-e7ahVRXgrFng/viewform" target="_blank">here</a>
 - You will receive an email to join the hackathon's slack workspace.
 Teams will be formed oganically through conversations in this workspace.

 ### Datasets

 In the spirit of open ended research and creativity, you may bring datasets of your interest as long as they are publicly available.
 Here are a few that we think might be interesting -
 - <a href="https://github.com/OxCGRT/covid-policy-tracker" target="_blank">OxCGRT: Covid Policy Tracker</a>
 - <a href="https://github.com/nytimes/covid-19-data" target="_blank">nytimes: COVID-19 Data</a>

+### Seminars

+- Intro to NLP by <a href="https://gjena.github.io/about.html" target="_blank">Grishma Jena</a>, Data Scientist at IBM
+- Intro to Time-series by Stanislav Panev, Project Scientist at CMU

 ### Awards categories